 The Joep Lange Institute combines science, activism, and pragmatism to make health markets work for the poor in countries where the system fails the people.
 For its inaugural event in Amsterdam on March 15th, the Institute has convened 400 frontrunners from business, politics, civil society and global health research.

 Speakers include Executive Director of the Global Fund to Fight AIDS, Tuberculosis and Malaria Dr. Mark Dybul, who will present on the importance of translating innovative ideas and science into reality, and world-renowned behavioral economist Prof. Dan Ariely.
 Ariely will investigate the decision-making mechanisms around health savings and expenses at the Bottom of the Pyramid, using technological innovations such as the mobile health wallet rolled out in Kenya.
-The wealth of data generated by such research, paired with measurable results in real-world settings, will offer a strong foundation to advocate evidence-based policy change in the field of global health.
+These investigations will offer a strong foundation to advocate evidence-based policy change in the field of global health

 Watch the livestream on 15 March 2016, 13:30 – 15:30 (GMT +1)